-Interpretation: The Student Affairs Division revised its student satisfaction survey in 2003-04 and developed an online survey for current students.
+The Student Affairs Division revised its student satisfaction survey in 2003-04 and developed an online survey for current students.
 Students are asked to rate their level of agreement with customer service statements for each service office.
 The reporting of data results was changed from mean scores for each statement to the percentage of students who agree or strongly agree with the survey statements.
 The benchmark has been set at 70% agreement with the statements for each area.
-All areas and statements met or exceeded the benchmark.
+The survey was not administered during Spring 2006, but will be administered in Spring 2007.
+For the previous reporting periods, all areas and statements met or exceeded the benchmark.
 The standard is met.
-The survey will be administered annually during the spring semester.